beginning of content

 Key facts

-- The cause is not entirely known but can involve child abuse, trauma or neglect.
+• The cause of HPD is not fully understood — it may involve child abuse, trauma or neglect.

 What is histrionic personality disorder (HPD)?

-Histrionic personality disorder (HPD) is a type of personality disorder that shows a pattern of attention-seeking behaviours, seductive behaviour and emotional over-reaction.
+Histrionic personality disorder (HPD) is a type of personality disorder.

 Females are more likely to be diagnosed with HPD than males.